 - 1. appropriate conduct towards the community in which the Member operates; and - 2. operating their business with integrity and high standards of business ethics; and - 3. the health and welfare of the Horse, and the safety of riders, the "Conduct Commitment".

-B. Legislation and SMS Policies
+B. Legislation and The Society's Policies

 Members will: